Skip to main content

 The FTC’s authority stems from Section 5 of the FTC Act, which prohibits unfair or deceptive acts or practices in commerce.
 This broad mandate makes the FTC the de facto regulator for most direct-to-consumer wellness and fitness apps.

-The FTC’s enforcement posture centers on two primary principles ∞ and transparency.
+The FTC’s enforcement posture centers on two primary principles ∞ data security and transparency.
 The agency can take action against an app developer for failing to implement reasonable and appropriate security measures to protect user data, deeming such a failure an “unfair” practice.

 It can also pursue action for “deceptive” practices if an app’s privacy policy misrepresents how it uses, shares, or protects user data.
 This creates a regulatory framework where an app’s public promises become its legally binding obligations.
 Unlike the prescriptive requirements of the HIPAA Security Rule, the FTC’s “reasonable security” standard is more flexible and context-dependent, which has led to criticism regarding its ambiguity and lack of specific technical mandates for the industry.